Have You Been Involved In A Trucking Accident?

 Caution and care for your safety is paramount when traveling near a large truck.
-Commercial trucks cause or contribute to multiple crashes every year.
+Commercial trucks cause or contribute to thousands crashes every year.
 Given the severity of these crashes and the serious injuries and deaths that they cause, you should always be alert when 18 wheelers are near you on the roads.

 An Insurance Company Offered a Settlement.
 What Should I Do?